The best 404 pages for boosting boost usability, improving user experience and even raising. Here are 6 best practices from Justinmind

 Error messages happen, and no matter how awesome your site or app you’re never going to stop that.
 People are always going to type URLs wrong.
 But that inevitability doesn’t mean you shouldn’t work your hardest to reduce the number of people who see your 404 page.
 Make sure you’re not directly users to broken links internally by staying on top of site maintenance.
 Use tools such as 404 Checker and Screaming Frog to find and fix broken links and direct them to more appropriate or fresher content.

-Best practices for 404 pages with killer UX – the takeaway
+404 pages with the best UX yet – the takeaway

 404 error pages used to be a huge source of user frustration and abandonment.
 But it doesn’t have to be that way.
 Increasingly UI/UX designers are seeing 404s as a way to keep users engaged, introduce their brand and solve user problems.
-These 6 best practices will go a long way towards helping you create 404s that feel less like frustrations and more like delightful interactions.
+These 6 best practices will go a long way towards helping you create your best 404 pages, which feel less like frustrations and more like delightful interactions.